 What should be included in a settlement agreement?
-Employment Law
+Employment Contracts

 A settlement agreement is a legally binding contract used to settle disputes between an employer and employee.
 For the agreement to be lawful, the correct processes must be followed, and certain conditions must be met in order for it to be valid.